 2015; Cook County; 15 I.W.C.C.
 0428:

-This was a very unusual case before the Illinois Workers’ Compensation Commission.
-A 24-year-old woman played in a football lingerie league and during practice she collided with another player.
-Out of this incident, she developed an ACL tear as well as a meniscus injury.
-Eventually, she had to undergo surgery to repair these harms and was forced to miss work for an extended period of time.
+This was an unusual case before the IWCC.
+A 24-year-old woman played in a football lingerie league.
+At practice, she collided with another player.
+She developed an ACL tear as well as a meniscus injury.
+She needed surgery to repair these harms.
+This forced her to miss work for a long time.
 She received the following sums for the disabilities that arose out of this accident:

 - $220 per week for 52-4/7 weeks for temporary total disability benefits.